A Bold New Chapter

 FAQ's

-Beginning in the 2026–2027 school year, Palo Verde High Magnet School will transition to a four-day school week as part of a two-year pilot program approved unanimously by the governing board.
+Beginning in the 2026–2027 school year, Palo Verde High Magnet School will transition to a four-day school week as part of a two-year pilot program approved unanimously by the TUSD Governing Board.

 The pilot program is designed to strengthen Palo Verde’s academic offerings, provide innovative learning opportunities, and help stabilize and grow student enrollment in an increasingly competitive educational environment.